Generative AI Tools

 Can or should instructors use AI detectors to detect the use of AI tools on assignments or assessments?

 If instructors still choose to use AI detectors, they should be aware and understand their limitations and issues they can raise.
-None of the detectors has undergone a UBC Privacy Impact Assessment, and as such there may be privacy and security concerns with submitting student work to them, particularly without their knowledge or consent.
+None of the detectors has undergone a UBC Privacy Impact Assessment, and as such there may be privacy and security concerns with submitting student work to them, particularly without student knowledge or consent.
 Instructors should not use these tools to evaluate any student work that contains the name of the student or any other personal information of the student or third parties.
 If student work may be submitted through one or more AI detectors, instructors should be transparent with students and let them know at the beginning of the term, such as in the syllabus.

 Finally, it is recommended that AI detection tools not be used as the sole factor in decision-making around an allegation of academic misconduct.
 If an instructor suspects that an assignment or assessment has been completed with unauthorized use of AI tools, they should proceed as they would for any other potential allegation of academic misconduct.
 An overview of the academic misconduct process for instructors is available on the academic integrity website.